YukeWang96/GNNAdvisor_OSDI21/README.md

 + Install GNNAdvisor Pytorch Binding.
 > + Go to `GNNAdvisor/GNNConv`, then `python setup.py install` to install the GNNAdvisor modules.
 > + Go to `rabbit_module/src`, then `python setup.py install` to install the rabbit reordering modules.

+### Download the graph datasets.
++ Our preprocessed graph datasets in .npy can be downloaded via this **[link](https://drive.google.com/file/d/12lPJi9eV9hbiy5Q3Fs1luEhkkvA0Yyk5/view?usp=sharing)**.
++ Note that node inital embeeding is not included, and we generate an all 1s embeeding matrix according to users `input dimension` parameter at the runtime for just performance evaluation.

 ## 3. Detailed Instructions.